countable-web/open-source-corporation/README.md

 ## What Is This?

 This is an experiment to "open source" the [Countable Web Productions Inc.](http://countable.ca) *operations manual*.

-Like a software project, our processes and other information assets are publicly available for anyone to use under the MIT license. *However*, just as an open source software project does not disclose its database contents, this repository does not include any of our clients' and employees' private data.
+Like for an open source software project, our processes and other information assets are publicly available for anyone to use under the MIT license. *However*, just as an open source software project does not disclose its database contents, this repository does not include any of our clients' and employees' private data.

-## Who Started This?
-Countable is a web tech consulting firm which also sells SaaS products and advertising space.
-For more info see our:

-  * [Founder's vision](./VISION.md) - This is a very rough draft and subject to a lot of changes.
-  * [Mission](./MISSION.md) - Countable exists to make these happen.

 ## Purpose